WICG/attribution-reporting-api/app_to_web.md

 Use cases such as the following would be supported:
-* Ad view/tap within a native Android app, conversion within a native browser app (e.g. a browser's mobile app).
+* Ad view/tap within a native Android app or embedded webview, conversion within a native browser app (e.g. a browser's mobile app).
-* Ad view/tap within a native Android app, conversion within a native in-app browser (e.g. Chrome Custom Tabs or other mechanisms).
+* Ad view/tap within a native Android app or embedded webview, conversion within a custom tab provider (e.g. Chrome Custom Tabs or other mechanisms).

 ## API changes